Integrating ViroReact with Expo

 Android Options

-In order to change the XR mode on android, you can configure the plugin as follows:
+To change the XR mode on Android, configure the plugin in app.json / app.config.ts:

 Using one other option